 While springtime brings Passover, it also signals preparation for Yachad’s Sukkot in Spring — a week when hundreds of Washington-area Jews repair the homes of area residents who, through poverty, age or disability, are unable to make the repairs necessary to keep their homes clean, dry and safe.
 Temple Micah sponsors and participates in minor to moderate repairs on a family’s home.
-We invite you to join us in this wonderful mitzvah.
-Read about our impact here and a heartfelt thank you for our involvement from Yachad here.
+For more information contact us.
+Read about our impact here.

 Temple Micah recognizes that environmental issues are an essential part of tikkun olam, repairing the world.
 Therefore, Temple Micah devotes attention, resources, and energy to apply this principle to itself, its members, and the broader community in order to preserve, sustain, and repair our environment.
 We strive to operate and maintain our facilities in an environmentally sound manner, and we incorporate environmental principles into our Jewish education.